Inshal2007/CSCN71020_Group2/README.md

 - Comprehensive unit test suite for all functionality
 - Code documentation and final project polish

-## Team Workflow
+Team Workflow
-Each team member works on their own feature branches.
-We follow a systematic approach:
+Each team member works on their own feature branch to keep development organized and isolated.
+Our workflow includes the following steps:
-1. Select an issue from GitHub Issues
+1.Select a task or bug from GitHub Issues based on priority.
-2. Create a feature branch for the task
+2.Create a dedicated feature branch following our branch-naming conventions.
-3. Implement changes with regular commits
+3.Implement the required changes with clear, frequent commits that document progress.
-4. Create pull requests for code review
+4.Open a pull request for peer review, ensuring the code meets project standards.
-5. Merge approved changes to main branch
+5.After approval and successful checks, merge the feature branch into the main branch.

 ## Testing Strategy
 We are using Microsoft C++ Native Unit Test Framework with Test-Driven Development approach.
 Comprehensive test coverage will be implemented for all features.